-Salmonella spp. are members of the family Enterobacteriacea.
-They are Gram negative non-spore forming rod-shaped bacteria, generally motile.
+Salmonella spp. are members of the family Enterobacteriaceae.
+They are Gram-negative non-spore forming rod-shaped bacteria, generally motile.

 Salmonella spp. are named and typed according to antigenic typing and subtyped further through phage typing or molecular typing, such as pulse-field gel electrophoresis (PFGE).
 More recently, whole genome sequencing (WGS) is being used as a sub-typing tool.
-Over 2500 serotypes of salmonella have been described.
+Over 2500 serotypes of salmonellae have been described.

 Salmonella Typhi, the agent causing typhoid fever, is the only Salmonella serovar for which humans are the only animal carrier.
-Salmonella spp. associated with gastrontestinal foodborne illness are termed non-typhoidal Salmonella (and are members of the species Salmonella enterica) In Australia, S. Typhimurium is the most commonly reported serovar of all notified Salmonella infections.
+Salmonella spp. associated with gastrointestinal foodborne illness are termed non-typhoidal Salmonella (and are members of the species Salmonella enterica) In Australia, S. Typhimurium is the most commonly reported serovar of all notified Salmonella infections.

-A primary reservoir for Salmonella is the intestinal tract of vertebrates, including poultry, livestock, wildlife, domestic pets, and humans.
+A primary reservoir for Salmonella is the intestinal tract of vertebrates, including poultry, livestock, wildlife, domestic pets and humans.
 Faecal shedding by animals colonised with Salmonella spp. leads to contamination of the surrounding environment including soil, crops and water ways.
 Salmonella can survive for long periods of time in foods and other substrates.

-Salmonella spp. are transmitted via consumption of contaminated food or water, as well as personto-person contact or from direct contact with infected animals.
-Gastrointestinal illness results when Salmonella are able to invade the intestinal epithelial cells and infect the host, producing a heat labile enterotoxin.
+Salmonella spp. are transmitted via consumption of contaminated food or water, as well as person-to-person contact or from direct contact with infected animals.
+Gastrointestinal illness results when Salmonella are able to invade the intestinal epithelial cells and infect the host, producing a heat-labile enterotoxin.
 Low numbers of Salmonella may cause illness.

-Symptoms of salmonellosis include nausea, vomiting, diarrhoea, cramps and fever.
-The duration of these symptoms is several days.
+Symptoms of salmonellosis usually start 12 to 36 hours after infection and include nausea, vomiting, diarrhoea, cramps and fever.
+The duration of these symptoms is several days (4 to 7 days but sometimes longer).

 A wide range of foods have been implicated in foodborne salmonellosis, particularly those of animal origin and foods that have been subject to faecal contamination from the environment.
-Examples of foods that have been attributed to outbreaks of illness include:
+Examples of foods that have been attributed to outbreaks include: